I hang a good share of the artwork I’ve collected over the years—down to the floor!

 Spacing in groupings: The space between pieces of art in a grouping should have some reasoning.
 I typically like to repeat a distance that relates to the pieces.
 For example, if the matte on all six pieces in a group is 2" wide, placing the artworks 2” apart gives a more unified and clean appearance.
 The space between the frames is referred to as negative spaces, and it is more important to the composition of the art than you might think.
 The negative space literally gives each piece some breathing room so you can see each piece independently.
 As you approach a well done wall grouping, it first appears as one unified piece.
 As you move closer, the space around each piece draws your eye in, making the space a wonderful part of the whole arrangement.

-Page 3 of 3 - Like men’s ties—wide, then narrow, now wide again—hanging art follows trends.
+Like men’s ties—wide, then narrow, now wide again—hanging art follows trends.
 Hang it low.
 No, move it up a bit.
 However, if you stick to a formula such as the distance off the finished floor, you can and should ignore the silly trends.

 Use the Right Tools for the Job